Opioid- and Stimulant-related Harms in Canada Published: (June 2023): Health Infobase

 Number and rates (per 100,000 population) of by province and territory in

-This report is based on data submitted to the Public Health Agency of Canada on or before February 1, 2023.
+This update is based on data submitted to or extracted by the Public Health Agency of Canada on or before .
 Due to differences in identifying and reporting cases, comparisons over time and between provinces and territories should be interpreted with caution.
-Both age-adjusted and crude rates are available.
-Refer to Technical Notes for more information.
+Refer to the Technical Notes for more information.

 Figure 1: Text description